dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

   ==============  ======  =================

 code
-  the operation code, whose meaning varies by instruction class (see below)
+  the operation code, whose meaning varies by instruction class

 source
-  the source operand, as follows:
+  the source operand, which unless otherwise specified is one of:

   ======  =====  ========================================
   source  value  description